ember-learn/super-rentals-tutorial/src/chapters/03-automated-testing.md

 ember server
 ```

+In this chapter, you will use Ember's built-in testing framework to write some automated tests for your app, and in the process, you will learn about:
+* The purpose of automated testing
+* Writing acceptance tests
+* Using generators in Ember CLI
+* Testing with the QUnit test framework
+* Working with Ember's test helpers
+* Practicing the testing workflow

+## The Purpose of Automated Testing

 We accomplished a lot in the last few chapters!
 Let's recap &mdash; we started with a blank canvas, added a few pages of content, styled everything to look pretty, dropped in a picture of Tomster, added links between our pages and amazingly, everything worked together flawlessly!

 But do we _really_ know that everything is actually working?
 Sure, we clicked around a bit to confirm that things look as expected.
 But do we feel confident that we checked _every_ page after the most recent change that we made?